daipozhi/Purpose-AI/README.md

-            generated word ,chinese word with 1 chinese ,its value is 5, chinese word with 2 chinese  its value is 15 ... but its priority is higher ,separate every sentence by word courseware and automatic generated word base ,get all the words, it is 3rd word base .
+            generated word ,chinese word with 1 chinese ,its value is 5, chinese word with 2 chinese  its value is 15 ... but its priority is higher ,separate every sentence by word courseware and automatic generated word database ,get all the words, it is 3rd word database .

-        you may ask,we have word courseware ,why still need automatic generated word base ,in fact both are needed ,what computer can do let computer do it ,what computer can't do let human do it ,this is a rule , otherwise ,it is incomplete.
+        you may ask,we have word courseware ,why still need automatic generated word database ,in fact both are needed ,what computer can do let computer do it ,what computer can't do let human do it ,this is a rule , otherwise ,it is incomplete.